ansible/ansible-documentation/docs/docsite/rst/community/other_tools_and_programs.rst

 Text editors
 ------------

 There are popular open-source editors like Vim or Emacs that support YAML, Jinja, and specifically Ansible through corresponding plugins.
-Refer to `Awesome Ansible <https://github.com/ansible-community/awesome-ansible?tab=readme-ov-file#editor-and-ide-integrations>`_ for more information.
+Refer to `Awesome Ansible Editors List <https://github.com/ansible-community/awesome-ansible?tab=readme-ov-file#editor-and-ide-integrations>`_ for more information.

 Visual studio code
 ------------------